Rational Curves on Del Pezzo Manifolds: Introduction

-This statement generalizes an old result of Harris, Hulek and Eisenbud and Van de Ven [\hyperlink{[EVV81]}{EVV81}, \hyperlink{[Hulek81]}{Hu81}] which says that a type $(1,k)$ rational curve on a smooth quadric surface has balanced normal bundle relative to the ambient ${\mathbb P}^3$ if $k > 1$.
-An immediately corollary is that, with few obvious exceptions, for a homology class $\beta \in H_2(\text{dP}[n,\theta];\mathbb Z)$ there exists an irreducible component\footnote{Irreducibility is actually known to hold for the cubic hypersurface case $n \geq 4$ [\hyperlink{[CS09]}{CS09}] and it is totally conceivable that similar arguments work for other classes.} of $\overline{M}_{0,0}(\text{dP}[n,\theta],\beta)$ such that a general stable map in that component has balanced normal bundle.
-The reader may wish to compare this with [\hyperlink{[EVV81]}{EVV81}, \hyperlink{[Ran07]}{Ran07}] and especially [\hyperlink{[Shen12]}{Shen12}] due to some overlap.
+This statement generalizes an old result of Harris, Hulek and Eisenbud and Van de Ven ~\cite{EV81, Hu81} which says that a type $(1,k)$ rational curve on a smooth quadric surface has balanced normal bundle relative to the ambient ${\mathbb P}^3$ if $k > 1$.

+An immediate corollary is that, with few obvious exceptions which are left to the reader, for a homology class $\beta \in \mathrm{H}_2(\mathrm{dP}_n^d,\mathbf Z)$, there exists an irreducible component of $\overline{\mathcal M}_{0,0}(\mathrm{dP}_n^d,\beta)$ such that a general stable map in that component has balanced normal bundle.
+Irreducibility is actually known to hold for the cubic hypersurface case for $n \geq 4$ and to almost hold for $n=3$ ~\cite{CS09}.
+The reader may consult ~\cite{EV81, Ra07, Sh12} for other results concerning the property of the normal bundles of being generically balanced.